On chain link surgeries bounding rational homology balls and $\chi$-slice 3-braid closures: Proof of Theorem

-It remains to show that if $L=L_e^{\pm1}$, then $L$ is not $\chi$-slice.
+It remains to show that if $L=B_{\mathbf{3}_6}^{\pm1}$, then $L$ is not $\chi$-slice.
 Up to isotopy, there are two distinct orientations on $L$: in one case, all strands in the braid whose closure yields $L$ are oriented in the same direction, and in the other, one of the strands is reversed.
 Routine computations show that in the first case, the signature of $L$ is non-zero, so by Lemma~3.2 in~\cite{DonaldOwens2012}, $L$ does not bound an oriented Euler characteristic one slice surface.
 In the second case, the Alexander polynomial of $L$ is given by

 the degree six factor is irreducible in $\ZZ[t^{\pm 1}]$, hence $\Delta_L(t)$ does not factor (up to multiplication by units) as $f(t) \cdot f(t^{-1})$ for some $f \in \ZZ[t^{\pm 1}]$.
-Thus, by Remark~4.10 in~\cite{florens}, $L$ also does not bound an oriented Euler characteristic one slice surface in this case.
+Thus, by Remark~5.4 in~\cite{florens}, $L$ also does not bound an oriented Euler characteristic one slice surface in this case.

-Next notice that $L$ is a three-component link and each pair of components forms a Hopf link.
+Next notice that $L$ is a three-component link and each pair of components forms a Hopf link; hence any two components of $L$ cannot bound a disjoint union of two disks.
 If $L=L_1\cup L_2\cup L_3$ is $\chi$-slice, then any Euler characteristic one surface $F$ bounded by $L$ must be non-orientable; hence $F$ must be the disjoint union of a disk and two M\"obius bands.
 Without loss of generality, assume $L_1$ bounds the disk.
-But then $L_1\cup L_2$ bounds the disjoint union of a disk and M\"obius band; that is, the Hopf link is $\chi$-slice.
-This is clearly not possible, however, since the determinant of the Hopf link is not a square. $\square$
+But then $L_1\cup L_2$ bounds the disjoint union of a disk and M\"obius band, implying that the Hopf link is $\chi$-slice.
+This is clearly not possible, however, since the determinant of the Hopf link is not a square.\qedhere

 \afterpage{ }

 \afterpage{ }

 \afterpage{ }